 The FinSA defines the rules of conduct that must be followed by financial service providers.
-These rules concern (i) the duty to inform, (ii) the duty to verify the appropriateness of the financial services (with regard to the client's knowledge and experience) or the suitability of the financial services (by additionally considering the client's financial situation and investment objectives), (iii) the duty to document and render accounts and (iv) the duty of transparency and due diligence with respect to client orders, including, in particular, the duty to ensure the best execution of such orders.
+These rules concern (i) the duty to inform, (ii) the duty to verify the appropriateness or suitability of the financial services, (iii) the duty to document and render accounts and (iv) the duty of transparency and due diligence with respect to client orders, including, in particular, the duty to ensure the best execution of such orders.

 The scope of the rules of conduct depends on the type of financial service provided and the classification of the client.
-No verification of appropriateness or suitability is carried out before providing services limited to the execution or transmission of orders (execution only) with respect to accounts that do not benefit from a complete documentation determining the investor profile and the investment strategy duly completed and signed by each holder.

-Furthermore, if the client has an external asset manager, the duties arising from the FinSA are assumed by the external asset manager and not by the Bank.
+Thus, whenever the services provided are execution-only (receiving and transmitting orders for financial instruments), the Bank is not required to verify the appropriateness or suitability.
+If the client has an external asset manager, the duties arising from the FinSA are assumed by the external asset manager and not by the Bank.
 In particular, only the external asset manager is required to establish the client's investor profile, to verify the appropriateness and suitability of the advisory or management services and to make available the key information document and the prospectus.